-Viva the Dessert
+Via the Dessert

 There's plenty to see on the eastern side of the Sierra Mountains.

-Travel a bit further south-east and you’re into the California desert and Death Valley.
-Travel a bit further SE again (avoiding Area 51!) and you’re in Vegas.
+Travel a bit further southeast, and you're into the California desert and Death Valley.
+Travel a bit further SE again (avoiding Area 51!), and you're in Vegas.

-Remember that a big part of this trip was to let the kids see some very different aspects to the USA, and by starting in Las Vegas, we certainly were going to do that!
+Remember that a big part of this trip was to let the kids see some very different aspects of the USA, and by starting in Las Vegas, we certainly were going to do that!